DewanshBistaOfficial/DU-Final/README.md

 ## Overview

 This project presents a two-phase data science pipeline focused on synthetic feature generation and stock market movement prediction.
-By integrating language model prompting techniques and traditional machine learning workflows, the project explores a novel approach to financial data augmentation and classification modeling.
+By integrating language model prompting techniques and traditional machine learning workflows, the project explores a novel approach to financial data augmentation.

 ## Project Explanation